Lee County Youth Development Center

 Providing a comprehensive range of service designed to improve the quality of life for children, families and our community.

-Our Ethics:
+Our Ethics

-The Lee County Youth Development Center supports, affirms, and expects all agents of LCYDC to adhere to the principles outlined in the National Assocation of Homes for Children's Code of Ethics which reads as follows:
+The Lee County Youth Development Center supports, affirms, and expects all agents of LCYDC to adhere to the principles outlined in the National Association of Homes for Children's Code of Ethics which reads as follows:

 We will protect children in our care from abuse or maltreatment, experimentation, economic exploitation, malnutrition and unsafe environments; and shall bring to account adults who thwart that purpose.